8 Extending the Linear Model

 word_count_sc −0.29 −0.40 −0.20

 Fortunately, our interpretation of this result isn’t all that different from a standard linear model – the rating should decrease by -0.29 for every bump in a standard deviation for the number of words, which in this case is about 5 words.
-However, this concerns the median rating, not the mean, as would be the case with standard linear regression.
+However, this concerns the expected median rating, not the mean, as would be the case with standard linear regression.

-We can now examine the trends within 5 different quantiles of the data - .1, .3 .5, .7, and .910.
+Let’s now examine the trends within 5 different quantiles of the data - .1, .3 .5, .7, and .910.
 We aren’t limited to just those quantiles though, and you can examine any of them that you might find interesting.
 Here is a plot of the results of these models.

 Figure 8.13: Quantile Regression Lines